 Exercise – Whether its just a walk in the fresh air, gardening, walking the dog or something more structured and strenuous, exercise will always help our body to be more ready for sleep (and more likely to stay asleep during the night).

 Diet – cutting sugar out of our diets, especially before bed, will be particularly beneficial.
 Add lots of fresh fruit and vegetables, eat healthy food at regular intervals during the day and no large meals just before bedtime.

 Relaxation Routine – Create a relaxing bed time habit that tells your body “it’s time for bed now”, set a bedtime, and wake-time, and stick to them, Do something to settle yourself down before bed each night.
 This might be reading a book, taking a bath, stretching, meditating or listening to relaxing music.
 This one has been invaluable for me!

 Anxiety – If you are someone who tends to worry at night, keep a notepad by your bedside.
 When worries come to plague your mind, write them down and tell yourself tomorrow is another day, you can deal with it then.

 Positivity – Have something to look forward to – a positive morning routine can make all the difference to our day, and as a result, contribute to a peaceful nights sleep at the end of it.
-Make some time to read something uplifting each morning, keep a positive journal or follow a more structured but short routine such as The Miracle Morning – I have tried this and it’s transformational.
+Make some time to read something uplifting each morning, keep a positive journal, it doesn’t need to take up much of your time, why not try The Five Minute Journal?
+Or you could follow a more structured but short routine such as The Miracle Morning – I have tried this and it’s transformational.

 Don’t go to bed late – some of your best sleep occurs before midnight.